 6. To begin building your assessment, choose + Add Alta Question to add questions authored by Knewton or +Add Custom Question if you’d like to build your own questions.

-7. On the next page, search for the objectives you’d like to include in your assessment, or click into the chapters and topics to browse available objectives.
+7. On the next page, you can search for the objectives you’d like to include in your assessment, or click into the chapters and topics to browse available objectives.

 11. Once you have selected your objectives and preferences, choose Done when you’re ready to move on.